jonathanfleming135/Spotify-Lumos/README.md

 # Spotify Lumos
-An RGB LED strip that synchronizes with music playing from Spotify!
+A fully addressable RGB LED strip that synchronizes with music playing from Spotify!

 [Sample Video](https://youtu.be/Ehpbet-ZupI)